code-423n4/2023-08-shell/README.md

 Note: when the min and max prices are evolving in opposite directions, we are unable to specify the expected behavior.
 The user executing the swap can either end up with more or fewer tokens than they started with.

-## Known behaviors which are out of scope for the audit(automated findings / publicly known issues)

-* Errors already described
-  * Failure when deploying a pool with incorrect prices (see above)
-  * any findings around "permissionless" deployment, although contract deployment is permissionless but in the near/distant future only the shell team will deploy this contract
-  * BoundaryError
-  * AmountError
-  * CurveError
-  * BalanceError
-* Utility per LP token decreases between timeslices
-* Failure on try/catch unit tests
-* Failure of soft invariants (see above), especially those where the user is expected to net more tokens than they started with, but don’t.

 ## Architecture
 All interactions of the user with the user with the evolving proteus contract happen through the **Ocean** which is our accounting layer, the ocean related contracts are out of scope for this audit but you can find more details [here](https://wiki.shellprotocol.io/how-shell-works/the-ocean-accounting-hub)